Saint Gregory of Nyssa Five

 "Do you see to what greatness the Lord exalts those who hear Him through the words of the prayer?
 He transforms human nature in some way to be closer to the divine..."

-The texts above are take from the excellent study guide Saint Gregory of Nyssa's Homilies on the Lord's Prayer: Translation and Study Guide
+Study guideThe texts above are take from the excellent study guide Saint Gregory of Nyssa's Homilies on the Lord's Prayer: Translation and Study Guide which is available from the Department of Education of the Greek Orthodox Archdiocese.
+See their catalog.

-This excellent study guides includes the text of Saint Gregory's interpretation of the Lord's Prayer, a side-bar of scriptural, theological and ethical references useful in relating the meaning of the text to the reader's life experience, and study questions designed to promote faith-sharing discussions.
+This excellent study guide includes the text of Saint Gregory's interpretation of the Lord's Prayer, a side-bar of scriptural, theological and ethical references useful in relating the meaning of the text to the reader's life experience, and study questions designed to promote faith-sharing discussions.

 His Homilies are also available in St. Gregory of Nyssa: The Lord's Prayer, The Beatitudes which is part of the Ancient Christian Writers series.

-Saint John Chrysostom on the Lord's Prayer
+Saint John Chrysostom on the Lord's PrayerChrysostom

 Homily 19 on St. Matthew- Chapter 6.